You’re probably here because you saw some tweets, or you came over from my college ministry blog. So here’s a little about me.

 Basically, I’m a ministry explorer.
 I’ve had some crazy adventures – like a yearlong road trip – and now I think a lot about, well… gaps.
 Gaps in Christian ministry.
 Places where we could pay better attention to what God’s already up to.

-Right now, I’m thinking a lot about Sunday Morning Hospitality, and I’ve been exploring College Ministry for a long time.
-Discipleship-based Mobilization, Vocational Theology, Leader Empathy, and other areas are on my mind plenty, too.
+Right now, I’m thinking a lot about how we recruit volunteers.
+I love pondering Sunday Morning Hospitality, and I’ve been exploring College Ministry for a long time.
+Workplace Faith, Leader Empathy, and other areas are on my mind plenty, too.

 Scroll for more.
 Or follow my tweets, if you’d like.